 Young kids are so full of energy and movement that parents often don’t worry about their kids’ physical activity levels until they get closer to the tween years.
 However, new research suggests that those levels start to decline as early as age seven.

-A recent study conducted by the University of Jyväskylä and LIKES Research Centre for Physical Activity and Health reviewed scientific research and data identifying specific subgroups of physical activity across different life phases and countries.
+A study conducted by the University of Jyväskylä and LIKES Research Centre for Physical Activity and Health reviewed scientific research and data identifying specific subgroups of physical activity across different life phases and countries.
 The study revealed that the proportion of active individuals hitting a decline in physical activity was highest among kids and teens.

 photo: KeithJJ via Pixabay

 While drop-off in sports participation began in adolescence, overall physical activity started to decline already by age seven among highly, moderately and low active kids.
 This decline in childhood led to a decrease in activity later in life, however the opposite was also true with kids remaining physically active correlating with a more active lifestyle as an adult.

 “Since physical activity behavior stabilizes with age and inactivity is more persistent behavior than activity, interventions should be targeted at children early in life before their habits become stable,” emphasizes Lounassalo.